GeneSJC/walkMVC/README.md

 * instead of dividing/grouping the code across M-V-C, we group controllers and models in the same model folder

 * in each model folder, we use the file name conventions (where Xyz is the model name):
-  * formcfg_Xyz.php - HTML form definition for dForm.
+  * form_Xyz.php - HTML form definition for dForm.
 Also, use this file for mapping request params to DB model values
   * map_Xyz.php - DB model definition
   * rest_Xyz.php - REST paths to use and the associated helper function.
 It handles selecting the view to render
-  * [Model controller] - for accessing the database
+  * logic_Xyz.php - for accessing the database

+The difference here from the popular frameworks out there, is that:
+* Instead of grouping all controller files/classes in the same folder and do the same for models in a separate /model folder, here we group each "controller" with the model
+* Controllers often seem to mix business logic with dispatcher logic.
+In walkMVC, the rest_ files reperesent true controller functionality - that is : for path x, do action y
+* Actual logic beyond mapping urls to views or actions, should be placed in logic_ files

-Example Project1: /webapps/walk_auth
+Example Project2: /webapps/walk_auth
 ================================

-See the file access.php - it is the main access point for the app.
+Provides user login, register, &amp; password recover